srithon/WebDocGen/example_input.md

   true
 );

+// when clicking "within the page", like in the previous example, the click will
-// when clicking into a new page, it should typically be at the end of the code
+// happen immediately. however, when clicking into a new page (clicking on
-// block since it will not get executed until after the code block ends.
+// something that will go to another page), it will not get executed until after
+// the code block ends, and so it should typically be at the end of the code
-// notice that I omitted the await since it doesn't make a difference here. click(selector, { newPage: true });
+// block. notice that I omitted the await since it doesn't make a difference here. click(selector, { newPage: true });
 ```